 Students’ ability to demonstrate well-developed, confident identities as good writers is accomplished through completion of: WRI 102/Academic Writing; First Seminar; a second or third year writing intensive course in the major or liberal learning; and a capstone or other fourth year writing intensive course in the major.
 However, students may be exempted from WRI 102 by scoring 580 or better in the SAT Verbal and Math examinations, Advanced Placement courses, portfolio submission, or other assessment means.

 Achieving speaking proficiency is measured by students’ ability to demonstrate well-developed, confident identities as good speakers, and is the responsibility of each major program.

 A level of second language proficiency enabling students to access perspectives and information from communities other than their own is met by completing the third introductory second language course, or testing out of it.
-Although it is a goal for all students, only those in departments and programs in the School of Culture and Society and selected programs in the Schools of Art, Media, and Music; Business; and Science currently require it.
+Although it is a goal for all students, only those in departments and programs in the School of Humanities and Social Sciences and selected programs in the Schools of Arts and Communication; Business; and Science currently require it.

 Information literacy is measured by students’ ability to determine the need for and gain access to information, as well as to develop the means of evaluating and using it with proficiency.
 It is accomplished through an on-line, non-credit course administered by the library staff (IDS 102).
 Students must meet this proficiency prior to graduation, but are encouraged to do so as early as possible.